jkundycki/dsc-mod-2-project-v2-1-online-ds-ft-120919/README.md

 ### Conclusion 3:

-There is a tremendous difference in pricing between Southern King County homes and Northern King County Homes.
+There is a tremendous difference (almost double, 90% difference) in pricing between Southern King County homes and Northern King County Homes.
 I also explored as to why that may be with other data provided, but could not find any meaningful conclusions other than the waterfront data provided seeming to have a lot of values missing.
 In this case it seems to be location, location, location.

 # MODEL